LibreCAD/docs/ref/fundamentals.rst

 All coordinates are relative to the *absolute origin* in the drawing.
 It is where the X and Y axes cross each other and is represented by a red cross.
 The coordinates of this point are 0,0.
 Every entity drawn can be located in relation to the origin.

 LibreCAD also uses a *Relative Zero* point.
 It is the last point set when creating an entity.
-It is represented by a small red circle with a cross in it within the drawing.
-The Relative Zero point is set temporarily to a new location in a drawing so that a subsequent X and Y coordinates of the next entity can be placed using :ref:`relative coordinates <relative>`.
+It is represented within the drawing by a small red circle with a cross in it.
+The Relative Zero point is set temporarily to a new position in a drawing so that a subsequent coordinates of the next entity can be placed using :ref:`relative coordinates <relative>`.

 .. only:: html